 Again, your target audience needs to be a consideration here as this factor depends on whether you have a local or global reach.
 If you’re limited to a nation or state, you need not to worry about foreign currency exchange (or about multi-currency, settlement currencies, alternative payments, etc. for that matter).
 Local processors which in turn are connected to local processors won’t give you any trouble when they have to process local traffic and local payments.

-The financial institutions involved in the payment process can specify their international payment deduction fee, but currency exchange rates are unpredictable so having a provider which offers payment in different major currencies helps you be prepared for the increase and decrease in different global currencies’ exchange rate against your standard one.
+The financial institutions involved in the payment process can specify their international payment deduction fee, but currency exchange rates are unpredictable so having a provider that offers payment in different major currencies helps you be prepared for the increase and decrease in different global currencies exchange rate against your standard one.

 API is the heart of every reliable payment system